joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

-- This is a mono-repo for LeetCode practice.
+This is a mono-repo for LeetCode practice.

+- Part I outlines mono-repo set-up
-- Scroll down for Leetcode Solutions
+- Part II has solutions and notes Leetcode Solutions

-### Set-up
+# Part I: Set-up

 ```bash
 # Clone the repository